nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
 * You can remove all the person’s tags by typing `t/` without specifying any tags after it.
-* When editing tasks, the existing tasks of the person will be removed i.e adding of tasks is not cumulative.
-* You can remove all the person’s tasks by typing `task/` without specifying any tags after it.

 Examples:
 * `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
 * `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
-* `edit 3 e/jackdaniel@example.com task/Project Meeting task/Interview` Edits the email of the 3rd person to be `jackdaniel@example.com`.
-and changes the tasks of the person to be `Project Meeting` and `Interview`, deleting all other tasks as well.

 ### Locating persons by name: `find`